clawpack/pyclaw/doc/rp.rst

  - *amdq* - (ndarray(...,num_eqn)) Left going fluctuation
  - *apdq* - (ndarray(...,num_eqn)) Right going fluctuation

-Except for *aux_global*, all of the input and output values are arrays whose elements represent grid values with locations indicated by the following scheme
+Except for *problem_data*, all of the input and output values are arrays whose elements represent grid values with locations indicated by the following scheme
 ::